duplys/password-history/README.md

-# password-history
+# Synopsys
-Resources on the history of passwords
+This repository is used for storing any resources I come across while researching the history of passwords and password-based authentication in computer systems.